tsinghua-fib-lab/DRL-urban-planning/README.md

 ```
 You can replace `hlg` to `dhm` to evaluate for the DHM community.

+## Change base map
+We conduct experiments on the HLG and DHM communities, which are real-world communities in Beijing, China.
+You can change the base map to your own community.
+We provide an example in [extra](extra) showing how to prepare the base map data of another community in Huizhou, China

 ## Citation
 If you use this code in your project, please consider citing the following paper:
 ```bibtex